ACENT Alaska Center for Ear Nose and Throat

 Left untreated, sleep apnea can lead to heart and lung failure, and even death.
 Untreated sleep apnea also increases your risk for other serious medical conditions.

-Diagnosis of sleep apnea requires a formal sleep study, performed at a sleep clinic.
+Diagnosis of sleep apnea requires a formal sleep study performed at a sleep clinic.

 Treatment Options